Students raising their hands in a classroom with colourful Decrasound polyester acoustic panels on the walls, improving sound clarity and focus.

 Are earplugs or headphones a good classroom solution?

-They may help in specific situations, but they can interfere with communication and supervision.
-Treating the room is often a better long-term approach.
+They can help in specific cases.
+However, they often interfere with communication.
+Treating the room is usually a better long-term option.

 What is the most practical first step to reduce classroom noise?

-Start by reducing reverberation with ceiling and wall absorption in the noisiest rooms, then expand to other spaces as needed.
+Start by reducing reverberation using ceiling and wall absorption in the noisiest rooms.

 Where can Decrasound PET panels be installed in schools?

-They can be used on walls, ceilings, baffles, clouds, and screens depending on the room layout and the level of noise control required.
+They can be installed on walls, ceilings, baffles, clouds and screens depending on the space.

 Leave a Reply